fredyns/yii2-wiki/Core-framework-code-style.md

 ### Directory/namespace names

 - use lower case
-- use plural form for nouns (e.g. validators)
+- use plural form for nouns which represent objects (e.g. validators)
-- if noun is not possible, use a name representing the relevant functionality/feature (e.g. web)
+- use singular form for names representing relevant functionality/features (e.g. web)